SrdjanCoric/pedac/light_pedac.md

 rules: palindrome words should be case insensitive, meaning "abBA" is a palindrome
 Algorithm:
      - initialize new result variable and assign empty array to it
-     - initialize substring_arr variable and assign all the substrings from a given string to it (for that we would need another method, called substrings which would return all the substrings from a given array)
+     - find all the substrings for a given string and assign it to substring_arr variable (for that we would need another method, called substrings which would return all the substrings from a given array)
      - loop through the substring_arr array and if the word is a palindrome(we could also create a method `is_palindrome?` to check whether the string is a palindrome or not) shovel it into result variable
      - return result variable